HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 When a data source in the cluster needs version upgrade or server configuration upgrade and it needs to migrate the data source data to a new data source, copy the data of the old data source to the new data source manually, establish the replication, and then migrate the data source using data source migration.

-DR mode explanation: when the DR mode is enabled, please refer to the chapter [Data source migration](#Data%20source%20migration) in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the relevant logical explanations of the data source migration.
+DR mode explanation: when the DR mode is enabled, please refer to the [Data source migration](cross-idc-disaster-recovery.md#data-source-migration) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the relevant logical explanations of the data source migration.

 #### Data source migration preparation